cchauve/CompMath-Day-2023/README.md

 ## Files organization

 This presentation will involve files present on different systems:
-- all files, including large data files and results files, are on the cedar HPC systm;
+- all files, including large data files and results files, are on the cedar HPC system;
-- documentation, code and summary files are versioned on github.
+- documentation, code and summary files are versioned on github, and cloned on the

-The repo is cloned onto
-- cedar, where I run all computations and updates markdown and text files;
-- the <a href="https://sfu.syzygy.ca">Jupyter hub</a> of SFU that allows me to work on the Jupyter notebooks.
+  <a href="https://sfu.syzygy.ca">Jupyter hub</a> of SFU that allows me to work on the
+  Jupyter notebooks.

 #### Remark.
 The data files and results files are generally quite large and would not